RobertTLange/evosax/README.md

 Feel free to ping me ([@RobertTLange](https://twitter.com/RobertTLange)), open an issue or start contributing yourself.

 ## TODOs, Notes & Questions
+- [ ] Pull in mu/elite size into params - make mu update with weights zero'd out
+    - Why?
+Want to be differentiable with respect to params
 - [ ] Figure out what is wrong with TPU/How to do pmap
 - [ ] Clean up visualizations/animations + proper general API
 - [ ] Implement more strategies